-- 1. The Reimbursement of Travel Expenses Form is to be completed and signed by the eligible - 2.
-The Reimbursement of Travel Expenses Form is to be signed by the eligible employee's Supervisor/Superintendent and then forwarded to the appropriate Superintendent/ Controller of - The Reimbursement of Travel Expenses Form shall be submitted on a monthly basis within the current school year.
+- 1. The Reimbursement of Travel Expenses Form is to be completed and signed by the eligible employee. - 2.
+The Reimbursement of Travel Expenses Form is to be signed by the eligible employee's Supervisor/Superintendent and then forwarded to the appropriate Superintendent/ Controller of Facilities Services. - 3.
+The Reimbursement of Travel Expenses Form shall be submitted on a monthly basis within the current school year. - 4.
+The approval for travel reimbursement for forms submitted beyond 60 days of travel dates will be at the discretion of the Superintendent of Business and Financial Services.